khamidou/khamidou.github.io/_drafts/drawing_guitars.markdown

 To generate images on the server, I wanted to use PIL - the Python Imaging Library - which is notorious for being hard to install.
 At some point I just threw my hands in the air and said "I'll just write some quick script in PHP.
 How hard could it be?".
 Quite hard indeed.

 The problem with PHP is the language tries very hard to not get in your way.
 You can get away with almost anything, which is nice at the beginning of a project, but get tedious when things need to have structure.
+It's very easy to paint yourself into a corner.

 ## Playing Dr Frankenstein with images

+So, we wanted to have people progressively customize their guitar.
+It maps nicely to a script:
 We asked an illustrator to draw for us individual guitar elements: